-I understand that a diving company should make all possible actions to ensure that his products remain safe and in perfect order so the user is not endanger.
+I understand that a diving company should take all actions to ensure that their product remains safe and in perfect order, so the user is not endangered.

-Nonetheless, there are users that are more than capable of repair or modify equipment following their needs.
-Actually this is how some old players started in the business.
+Nonetheless, there are users that are more than capable of repairing or modifying equipment according to their needs.
+This is how some current manufacturers started in the business.

-So, for those mechanics oriented guys you’ll find that with proper training, studies and curiosity, servicing your on equipment, it’s at your reach.
+For those mechanics-oriented people, you’ll find that with proper training, self- studies, and curiosity, servicing your equipment, it’s at your reach.

 This project begins when one solenoid of my CCR clogged.
-So if you have an error in one of the “automatic pre-dive tests”, the unit will display an error code number of the failed test and will shoot down.
+So, if you have an error in one of the “automatic pre-dive tests”, the unit will display an error code number of the failed test and it will shut down soon after.
 As wrote on the manual: “If a test fails, the test number flashes, and the “spinning wheel” indicator on the right side of the display is replaced by a flashing error code, indicating what aspect of the test failed”.

-The standard response to failure is simple: first, check the state of the battery, that it is not under/over charged and that it does not require a learn cycle, so battery issue may lead to trouble.
-Next, reboot or reset the battery.
+The standard response from the user is simple: first, check the state of the battery, that it is not under/over charged and that it does not require a learn cycle, so battery issue may lead to trouble.
+Second, reboot or reset the battery.
 After that, you need to consult the troubleshooting table.

-For example, in my case the unit got an error code on test 53, which means that the unit couldn’t calibrated the sensors, this test is actually based on a a few factors, such as:
+For example, in my case the unit got an error code on test fifty-three (53), which means that the unit couldn’t calibrate the sensors.
+This test is based on a few factors, such as:

 - Temperature of the sensors